XprdMilk/Martingale-Owo-Bot/README.md

 2. Rename `.env.example` to `.env` and paste your Discord User Token and Target Channel ID inside.
 3. Run the script: `python mart2.py`
 4. Type `.start` in the designated Discord channel.
+5. If you want to configure the starting and maximum bet amount open the `mart.2 ` file using notepad and change it.

 ### Disclaimer
 Using self-bots violates Discord's Terms of Service.
 Use this script at your own risk.
 Furthermore, the Martingale strategy does not guarantee infinite profit; a long enough losing streak will wipe out your bankroll.
 Walk away while you are in the green!